 Contributions

-The hypotheses were formulated by Aurore Kaisermann (ISPA).
-The experimental design used during this internship was developed by Joana Sauze (ECOTRON Montpellier) and Lisa Wingate (ISPA).
-Soil collection was done between December 2015 and April 2016 by Joana Sauze.
-Soil incubation and gaz exchange experiment were carried out by Joana Sauze and ??.
-Soil community analysis was performed by the INRAE Dijon team composed of Evert Van Schaik, ???.
-Data formatting was done by Clement Foucault (ISPA), in close consultation with Lisa Wingate and Nicolas Fanin (ISPA).
-Clement Foucault analysed the data, choose the results and drew the figures in close consultation with Nicolas Fanin and Lisa Wingate.
-Clement Foucault wrote the first draft of the manuscript with the help of Lisa Wingate and Nicolas Fanin, and received numbers of feedback on his writing during the course of the internship.
+The hypotheses were formulated by Lisa Wingate (ISPA).
+The experimental design used during this internship was developed by Joana Sauze , Pierre-Alain Maron, Jérôme Ogée, Olivier Crouzet and Lisa Wingate.
+Soil collection was completed between December 2015 and April 2016 by Joana Sauze.
+Soil incubations and gas exchange experiments were carried out by Joana Sauze and Steven Wohl.
+Soil community analysis and bioinformatic pipeline development was performed by the INRAE team in Dijon composed of Pierre-Alain Maron, Virginie Nowak, Sébastian Terret, Christophe Djemiel, Damien Plassard, Samuel Mondy and Evert Van Schaik.
+Data formatting was completed by Clement Foucault (ISPA), in close consultation with Lisa Wingate and Nicolas Fanin (ISPA).
+Clement Foucault analysed the data, chose the results and drew the figures in close consultation with Nicolas Fanin and Lisa Wingate.
+Clement Foucault wrote the first draft of the manuscript with the help of Lisa Wingate and Nicolas Fanin, and received feedback on the writing during the course of the internship.

 Planning of Clement Foucault’s internship, starting on 2020, January 6th and ending on 2020, June 30th